Senior Academic – Years 7 to 11

 The MFL department strives to ensure that language learning is a positive, fulfilling and enriching experience for all pupils.
 Our MFL specialists deliver French and Spanish lessons to pupils from Year 1 right up to Year 13.
 Our curriculum enables pupils to develop skills and linguistic competence within a range of common topic areas and to develop a lifelong love of languages.

-Students with languages qualifications have a vast array of career opportunities open to them, ranging from work with well-known multinational companies to international organisations or charities.
-There are exciting opportunities – often involving travel abroad- in sectors such as finance/ banking, sales, manufacturing, community/social services, research/medicine, and transport/communication.
+Pupils with languages qualifications have a vast array of career opportunities, ranging from work with well-known multinational companies to international organisations or charities.
+There are exciting opportunities – often involving travel abroad- in sectors such as finance and banking, sales, manufacturing, community and social services, research and medicine, and transport and communication.

 Studying a Modern Foreign Language opens doors to exciting careers in areas such as: